matkoch/MassTransit/docs/advanced/scheduling/hangfire.md

 ### Advance configuration

-If you are using Hangfire integration with ASP.NET Core or non static configuration you can provide your configuration for MassTransit implementing `IHangfireComponentResolver`.
+If you are using Hangfire integration with ASP.NET Core or non-static configuration, you can provide your configuration for MassTransit implementing `IHangfireComponentResolver`.
 For example using `IServiceProvider`:

 ```csharp
 public class ServiceProviderHangfireComponentResolver :